rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 moderated by the Primary Officers, ultimately managed by the Secretary.

-It is recommended, but not required, that amendment authors consult a primary officer or advisor prior to proposal.
+It is recommended, but not required, that amendment authors consult a primary officer or Club Advisor prior to proposal.

 ### Voting Procedure
 For all semantic changes, no fewer than two-thirds of the votes must approve the ratification